Got a computer collecting dust? Google’s new software could bring it back to life.

 Will it work on my computer?

 Probably, unless you bought it well before 2010.
-Google hasn’t specifically said what the minimum requirements are, but Neverware — the company whose work would eventually become Chrome OS Flex — has hinted at them in the past.
-If your computer has at least 2 gigabytes of RAM and a hard drive with at least 16 GB of storage space, your new operating system will probably run just fine.
+If your computer has at least 4 gigabytes of RAM and a hard drive with at least 16 GB of storage space, your new operating system will probably run just fine.

+That said, the software will (obviously) run better on some machines than others, and Google has tried to keep things simple by putting together a list of machines that have been “certified” to work with Chrome OS Flex.
+Don’t worry if your old computer’s specific model name doesn’t appear there, though — most Windows machines and Intel Macs from the last ten years should be able to run the software.

 “The team has definitely gotten some very obscure and old devices working,” said Peter Du, communications manager for Google’s Chrome OS, in an email.